Colorado Fishing Information

 Lifetime Habitat Stamp

-All waters of the state are open to fishing without a license in the first full weekend of June.
+First full weekend of June: All waters of the state are open to fishing without a license.

 Any fish caught and placed on a stringer, in a container or in a live well or not returned to the water immediately, is counted as part of the daily bag or possession limit.
 Check the state regulations for bag and possession limits for the type of fish and location.